N4ZEN/FCWS-stimulation/README.md

-FORWARD COLLISION WARNING SYSTEM.
-*************
-This program stimulates the Forward Collision Warning system in a car.
-The radar/Sensor in the front of the car monitors the speed of the vehicle in front of the car together with the distance between any vehicle or obstacle in front of the car.
-The system uses the speed and distance to determine the risk of collision of the car with any vehicle infront of it.
-The system then warns the driver to apply the brakes to avoid collision. if the driver does not apply breaks within 1.5 seconds, the systems AEB(Autonomous Emergency Breaking) system is initiated,and the system automatically applies the breaks until the car stops completely.
-**************
-The system is implemented in Java and Go, both with the same designs.
-The resource efficiency and manegment of the systems are compared using memory usage benchmarking and garbage collection execution times.

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>

-# FORWARD COLLISION WARNING SYSTEM
+# Forward Collision Warning System

-Investigating the Memory management capabilities of Java and Go as a Platform for Forward Collision Warning system
+Investigating the Memory management capabilities of Java and Go as a Platform for a Forward Collision Warning system.

 ## Getting Started